Open Source vs Proprietary ERP: 10-Year TCO Comparison for SMBs

 One aspect of ERP TCO that businesses often overlook is [data engineering and analytics](https://noitechnologies.com/data-engineering-and-analytics-services/).
 Proprietary ERP vendors often charge extra for advanced dashboards, analytics, and BI integrations.
 For SMBs that need real-time visibility into sales, fulfillment, inventory, and supply chain performance, these premium add-ons can increase long-term ERP costs.

 Open source ERP platforms change this model.
-With frameworks such as Moqui and Apache OFBiz, SMBs can build data pipelines that move transactional data into modern data warehouses such as Snowflake, BigQuery, or Redshift, or open source options such as ClickHouse.
+With frameworks such as Moqui and Apache OFBiz, SMBs can build data pipelines that move transactional data into modern data warehouses such as Snowflake, BigQuery, Redshift, or open source options such as ClickHouse.
 From there, businesses can create dashboards in Superset, Grafana, or Power BI without being limited by expensive vendor restrictions.

 ERP TCO Analysis: Why Open Source ERP Wins the Long Game